-As CEO of SiFi Networks, Ben Bawtree-Jobson was instrumental in the formation of the company and it successfully raising over \$450m - continuing to direct its private wholesale offering in the fiber-to-thepremise sector.
+As CEO of SiFi Networks, Ben Bawtree-Jobson was instrumental in the formation of the company and it successfully raising over \$1 billion - continuing to direct its private wholesale offering in the fiber-to-thepremise sector.

-Ben has been at the forefront of developing FTTP models in the USA and built a unique business and a world leading team that will enable privately financed, large scale multi-tenant FTTP networks in the USA.
+Ben has been at the forefront of developing FTTP models in the USA, building a unique business with a world leading team that will enable privately financed, large scale multi-tenant FTTP networks in the USA.